TAX IDENTIFICATION NUMBER REGISTRATION IN NIGERIA

-The body regulating tax administrations in Nigeria is the Joint Tax Board (JTB), while the regulatory agency in charge of issuing Tax Identification Number (TIN) and Tax Clearance Certificate (TCC) is the Federal Inland Revenue Service (FIRS).
-There are laws and regulations backing the enforcement of tax, such as the Companies Income Tax Act 2007, Personal Income Tax Act 2011, Value Added Tax Act 2007 and other extant tax laws.
+Upon incorporation of a company in Nigeria, the next mandatory step towards doing business in Nigeria is tax identification number registration.
+The procedure for how to obtain TIN in Nigeria has been simplified over the years by the FIRS.
+The body regulating tax administrations in Nigeria is the Joint Tax Board (JTB), while the regulatory agency in charge of issuing Tax Identification Number (TIN) and Tax Clearance Certificate (TCC) for companies is the Federal Inland Revenue Service (FIRS).
+There are laws and regulations backing the enforcement of tax, such as the Companies Income Tax (Amendment) Act 2020, Personal Income Tax Act 2011, Value Added Tax Act (Amendment) 2020 and other extant tax laws.

 The State Inland Revenue Service is responsible for the Issuance of taxpayer ID and Tax clearance certificate to individual taxpayers.
 Each state in Nigeria has its internal revenue service, for instance, Lagos has its own Internal Revenue Service, which is the LIRS (Lagos State Internal Revenue Service)

-It is important to know that an application for TIN precedes an application for a Tax Clearance Certificate, as the latter cannot be gotten without the former.
+It is important to state that an application for TIN precedes an application for a Tax Clearance Certificate, as the latter cannot be gotten without the former.

 STEPS TO OBTAIN TIN (TAX IDENTIFICATION NUMBER)